RobertoPrevato/Wetriz/README.md

 | <kbd>Space</kbd> | Smash down   |
 | <kbd>ESC</kbd>   | Toggle pause |

-## How to test locally

-Clone the repository and either open `index.html` directly in a browser, or start a local HTTP server to serve the files from the root folder of the repository.
-For example, using Python 3 `python -m http.server 44777`.

-## Disclaimer 1: this is ancient code! 🦖
+## Disclaimer 1: this code is ancient! 🦖 🌴 🦕
 The code I share in this repository is old: if I had to write it today, I would certainly use TypeScript.
 I wrote the first implementation of my JavaScript web tetris before the HTML5 Canvas was available in most browsers, and the first implementation even